-Holguin Cuba & a coloured glass beach Gibara
+Holguin Cuba & a colored glass beach Gibara

 BUT… why is there always a BUT ?????